Jesus nahm zu sich die Zwölfe

 Sie wollen beiderseits, wenn du verkläret bist,

-zwar eine feste Burg auf Tabors Berge bauen.
+zwar eine feste Burg auf Tabors Berge bauen

-Hingegen Golgatha, so voller Leiden ist,
+so voller Leiden ist,

 in deiner Niedrigkeit mit keinem Auge schauen.